grimmlab/HorticulturalSalesPredictions/readme.md

     ```bash
     docker build -t IMAGENAME .
     ```
-5. Run a Docker container based on the created image.
+5. Run an interactive Docker container based on the created image.
 Mount the directory where the repository is placed on your machine.
 If you want to use GPU support, specify the GPUs to mount.
     ```bash
-    docker run -it -v REPO_DIRECTORY_LOCAL:REPO_DIRECTORY_DOCKER --gpus=all --name CONTAINERNAME IMAGENAME
+    docker run -it -v PATH/TO/REPO/FOLDER:/REPO/DIRECTORY/IN/CONTAINER --gpus=all --name CONTAINERNAME IMAGENAME
     ```
 6. In the Docker container, navigate to the mounted repository directory
 7. Start one of the optimization scripts with specifying the target variable and train percentage